sagemath/trac_to_gh/Issue 5244.md

 # Issue 5244: is_unit is mostly not implemented for symbolic ring.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5244

 Original creator: hivert